antoinemartin/antoinemartin.github.com/content/posts/avoid-thread-issues-while-testing-an-android-service.md

     }
 ```

-The `bound` parameters tells wether to start the service with a binding or with
+The `bound` parameters tells whether to start the service with a binding or with
 an `Intent`..
 The optional `ServiceRunnable` parameter can be provided to add
 some initialization code.